Alex-Moeller7/React_TicTacToe/README.md

-# React Course Project 2 (Section 4)

-## Tic Tac Toe Game
+# React Course Project 2 (Section 4) - Tic Tac Toe Game

-This project features a basic tic-tac-toe game that includes an interactive game UI, a move history indicator, and live updates to the game board as the game progresses
+## Summary: A basic tic-tac-toe game from the React Course in Section 4.

+## Features:
+- Ability to edit, save, and change player 1 and player 2 names
+- Live updates and interactive game features (symbol appers on click of box, etc.)
+- A move history list that updates as moves (symbols) are clicked onto the game board (Ex: Player 1 (0, 1))
+- Custom style (CSS) and display

 ### To run the project:
 1. Clone the repo